AntolinaGonzalez/to-do-list/README.md

 You can organise your things to do in a folder.
 If you do not have a folder your tasks will be in the 'General' Folder.

 Tecnologies:
-- Java Spring Boot API
+- React version 17.0.2
+- Next version 10.1.3
+- React Hook Form version 7.1.1
-- SWR
+- SWR Version 0.5.5
-- React Form and hooks
+- Axios for post and put http request
+- Fetch for get http Request